Policy 1300 Acceptable Use of Digital Technology

 3.0 POLICY

-3.1 This policy and all related procedures apply to all users who access District Technology Resources, including use of personally-owned devices.
+3.1 This policy and all related procedures apply to all users who access District Technology Resources, including use of personally-owned devices and AI-integrated tools.

 3.2 Users are subject to the expectations of use and standards of behavior set out in the accompanying regulation and operational procedures, and any other applicable law, related policies and procedures (at all times) when accessing District Technology Resources for any purpose.